-Philip Lader, former U.S. Ambassador to the Court of St. James’s, is Chairman of WPP Group plc (including J. Walter Thompson, Young & Rubicam, Ogilvy & Mather, Grey Global, Burson-Marsteller, and Hill & Knowlton, with 170,000 people in 3,000 offices in 110 countries), a Senior Adviser to Morgan Stanley, and a partner in the Nelson Mullins law firm.
-He serves on the boards of WPP, Marathon Oil, RusAl, RAND and AES Corporations, the Smithsonian Museum of American History, and The Atlantic Council.
+Philip Lader — the former U.S. Ambassador to the Court of St. James’s and Chairman of WPP plc (including J. Walter Thompson, Young & Rubicam, Ogilvy & Mather, Grey Global, Burson-Marsteller, and Hill & Knowlton, with 183,000 people in 3,200 offices in 114 countries) — is a Senior Adviser to Morgan Stanley and Palantir Technologies, as well as a partner in the Nelson Mullins law firm.
+He serves on the boards of RAND, Marathon Oil, AES, and Rusal Corporations, the Smithsonian Museum of American History, and The Atlantic Council.

 An Honorary Fellow of Pembroke College, Oxford University, and London Business School, an Honorary Bencher of the Middle Temple, and a member of the Council on Foreign Relations, he was President of Business Executives for National Security and served on the boards of Lloyds of London, the American Red Cross, the British Museum, St. Paul's Cathedral, and several banks and universities.
 His education includes Duke University, The University of Michigan, Oxford University, and Harvard Law School, and he has been awarded honorary doctorates by 14 universities, Rotary International's 2007 Global Service to Humanity Award, and the Royal Society for Arts, Manufactures & Commerce's 2001 Benjamin Franklin Medal.

-Linda LeSourd Lader is President of the Renaissance Institute, which she co-founded in 1981, and Associate Pastor of Washington, D.C.'s historic New York Avenue Presbyterian Church.
+Linda LeSourd Lader is President of the Renaissance Institute, which she co-founded in 1981, and Parish Associate (formerly Associate Pastor) of Washington, D.C.'s historic New York Avenue Presbyterian Church.

-Reflecting a career-long commitment to non-profit initiatives, she is a Director of Spoleto USA, International Relief and Development, Yale Divinity School, and Communities in Schools.
-She has also served on the boards of Habitat for Humanity International, International Justice Mission, Harvard Divinity School’s Center for the Study of Values in Public Life, Alpha USA, Sojourners, the International Tennis Hall of Fame, and the American International University in London.
+Reflecting a career-long commitment to non-profit initiatives, she has served on the boards of Habitat for Humanity, Yale Divinity School, Communities in Schools, Spoleto USA, International Relief & Development, Alpha USA, International Justice Mission, Harvard Divinity School's Center for the Study of Values in Public Life, Sojourners, the International Tennis Hall of Fame, and the American International University in London.

 From 1993 to 1996, she assisted with White House liaison to American communities of faith and advised the President on public policy issues pertaining to religion.
 Associated with the National Prayer Breakfast Ministries throughout the 1970s, she coordinated the 1979 National Prayer Breakfast.
 In recognition of such public service, she received the International Women’s Foundation Leadership Award in 2000 and the 2012 Humanitarian Award from Emma Willard School, her alma mater.